Month 1, Day 20, Wednesday 6:30 p.m.

 Nat and Ana were both sitting on the canopied bed, so Damien sat the tea tray at the foot, kicked off his boots, and climbed in with them.
 There was plenty of space.
 He served the girls tea and scones with butter and jelly and made light conversation, telling stories from the University that had Natalia giggling until she fell over.
 She particularly loved stories about Sebastien, and Damien found he had more of them than he realized.

 As she ate and drank, he foisted more snacks on her and embellished anecdotes of Sebastien’s obliviousness, grumpiness, and his secret soft-hearted core.

 “He’s not one of the Crowns,” Ana said, running her fingers idly through her little sister’s hair.

 “Really?”
 Nat looked down, frowning with disappointment.

 “It’s not like that matters,” Damien said.
 “We might have the advantage of bloodlines and opportunity, but there’s plenty of skill among the lower classes.
 And plenty of garbage among our own,” he added darkly.

 Nat shrunk into herself a little, like a turtle tucking its head, and Damien quickly changed the subject.

-When she was down, Damien and Ana slipped out of the bed and walked to the balcony, slipping through the door and closing it behind them.
+When she was down, Damien and Ana slipped out of the bed and walked to the balcony, carefully closing the door behind them.